evtaylor00/NonparametricKnockoffProcedures/README.md

-The main file contains all code associated with the paper 'A Comparison of Nonparametric Knockoff Procedures in Predicting Concussion Recovery' by E. Taylor.
+The main .ipynb file contains all code associated with the paper 'A Comparison of Nonparametric Knockoff Procedures in Predicting Concussion Recovery' by E. Taylor.